mdfaiz1201/ContactGraphMap/README.md

 - Features a form for adding new contacts.
 - Displays a list of all added contacts.
 - Edit and delete contacts effortlessly.
-- Each contact has a button to view contact details.
+- Each contact name has link to view contact details.

 ### Page: Charts and Maps